prisma-collective/docs/docs/processes/enrolment.md

-Enrolment in the context of Prisma refers to the process of engaging stakeholders and participants in the co-design and preparation phases of [[action-learning journeys]].
+Enrolment in the context of Prisma refers to the process of engaging stakeholders and participants in the co-design and preparation phases of [[Action-learning journeys]].
 This process is crucial for building trust, ensuring alignment with local contexts, and fostering a sense of community ownership.

 ### **Key Components of Enrolment**
 1. **Stakeholder Engagement**